Ladvien/ladvien.github.io/_posts/2017-07-19-sql-r-working-excel-libraries.md

 It is similar to the `read.csv()` function, but notice the file in the path refers to `VI-SPDAT v2.0.xlsx`?
 You want to make sure your file format is either `.xlsx` or `.xls` as the `readWorkSheetFromFile()` function only works with Excel documents.

 Also, there are two other parameters.
 The first, `sheet = 1` is telling XLConnect to read in only the first sheet.
 Just know, you could set it to whatever sheet number you'd like.
-And for reference, the sheets are 1, 2, 3, 5...etc., left to read when open Excel document.
-So, even if your sheets have different names XLConnect will still load the data correctly.
+And for reference, the sheets are 1, 2, 3, 5...etc., left to right when opened in Excel.
+So, even if your sheets have different names XLConnect will still load the data respective to their numerical order.

 The second parameter is `startRow = 1`.
 This allows you to tell R where to start the dataframe.
 For example, if you had a header in your Excel document which didn't contain data.